Watch Out! Scammer using cloned phone number to impersonate the Ohio County Sheriff’s Office

 OHIO COUNTY, W.Va.
-(WTRF) — The Ohio County Sheriff’s Office is issuing a warning Saturday night saying a scammer is posing is them.
+(WTRF) — The Ohio County Sheriff’s Office is issuing a warning Saturday night saying a scammer is posing as them.

 Allegedly someone has been calling folks saying they are Lt.
 Moore with the Ohio County Sheriff’s Office.
 The impersonator then claims the person on the other end of the phone has failed to appear for a court hearing.
 The scammer proceeds to ask for different forms of payment.